AlexGKin9/cypress-do-zero-a-nuvem/README.md

 ## Tests

+In this project, you can run desktop and mobile viewport

+### Desktop

 Run npm test (or npm t for the short version) to run the test in headless mode.

 Or, run npm run cy:open to open Cypress in interactive mode.

+### Mobile

+Run npm test:mobile (or npm t for the short version) to run the test in headless mode.

+Or, run npm run cy:open:mobile to open Cypress in interactive mode.

 ## Support this project